 The 35 new projects address MS Australia’s priorities for MS research, including causes and prevention, better treatments and cures via repair and regeneration of cells.
 The projects are driving groundbreaking research in key areas, from using cutting-edge technologies to identify biomarkers for earlier MS detection, to developing innovative treatments for motor symptoms, promoting myelin repair and exploring lifestyle impacts.

-Dr Jessica Fletcher’s research focuses on finding ways to repair the brain in MS, where current treatments cannot fully stop disease progression.
+Dr Jessica Fletcher’s research focuses on finding ways to repair the brain in multiple sclerosis (MS), where current treatments cannot fully stop disease progression.
+In MS, the immune system mistakenly attacks the protective coating around nerves in the brain, spinal cord and optic nerves, called myelin.
 This project aims to boost the activity of myelin-producing cells, called oligodendrocytes, to encourage new myelin growth.

 Dr Fletcher’s team will look for specific molecules inside oligodendrocytes that play a role in the myelin repair process.
 They will focus on a key molecule called Olig2, which controls whether a cell can make myelin and how much it will produce.
 By adjusting the activity of Olig2, the team hopes to stimulate myelin regeneration.